zyncro-china/zyncro-china.github.io/source/articles/2014-03-24-tips-learn-from-confident-ruby.html.markdown

 ---

 ## The book confident ruby
-After reading the book confident ruby, I want the screen cast with that book and learned following tips
+After reading the book confident ruby, I watch the screen cast with that book and learned following tips

 ### use each_with_object instead of initialize an empty object before the each